How did you get started in your career and what drew you to the organisations you have worked for?

 I obtained a training contract at Norton Rose Fulbright after completing a vacation scheme at their London office in the summer of 2013.

 At the time of making my vacation scheme applications, Norton Rose Fulbright was going through a massive transition, expanding into a vast number of jurisdictions, greatly increasing its global presence.
-During the vacation scheme, there was a palpable sense of excitement at the direction the practice was heading and I wanted to be a part of this.
+During the vacation scheme, there was a palpable sense of excitement in the direction the practice was heading, and I wanted to be a part of this.

 Additionally, Norton Rose Fulbright has a friendly, supportive and cohesive working environment that offers the opportunity to work with some of the biggest clients on the most cutting-edge work.
 This greatly appealed to me and, thus, I decided to accept the training contract offer.